-Data sharing is one of the most important factors that we must consider when talking about IoT vs M2M.
+Data sharing is one of the most important factors we must consider when discussing IoT vs. M2M.
 In both technologies, certain steps are required to transmit or receive data.
 A typical IoT network is a combination of sensors/devices that can connect with the cloud.

 After storing data in the cloud, any authorized device can access it and use it for different purposes after processing.
-In addition, there are certain software platforms that can make the collected data usable and more effective.
+In addition, certain software platforms can make the collected data usable and more effective.

 8. Machines in IoT vs. M2M